acdemiralp/fg/readme.md

 **What is a framegraph?**

 A rendering abstraction which describes a frame as a directed acyclic graph of render tasks and resources.
 Based on the Game Developers Conference (GDC) presentation by Yuriy O’Donnell on EA Frostbite’s rendering architecture.

 **What is a render task?**

 A compute or graphics task to be performed as part of a rendering pipeline.

 **What is a resource?**

 Data created, read or written by a render task.
 Alternates between two states; virtual and real.
 While virtual, the resource is not instantiated but contains the necessary information to do so.
 While real, the resource is instantiated and ready for use.
-A **transient** resource is owned, realized and virtualized by the framegraph.
-A **retained** resource is always real and is imported into the framegraph.
+A **transient** resource is owned, realized and virtualized by the framegraph and a **retained** resource is always real and is imported into the framegraph.

 **Usage**